mlocati/gettext-iconv-windows/README.md

 The source code of gettext and iconv is created and maintained by the [Free Software Foundation](https://www.fsf.org/).

-This gettext-iconv-windows project only compile gettext and iconv for Windows, and is maintained by [Michele Locati](https://mlocati.github.io).
+This gettext-iconv-windows project only compiles gettext and iconv for Windows, and is maintained by [Michele Locati](https://mlocati.github.io).

 ## Privacy policy